 One of our favorite ways to kick off the weekend is by whipping up a batch of red shakshuka, the traditional Israeli egg dish that makes us feel like we're indulging in a fancy brunch.
-But when we reached into the back of the fridge for the carton of eggs we picked up from the farmer's market, we wondered, Hmm, how long do farm fresh eggs last?
+But when we reached into the back of the fridge for the carton of eggs we picked up from the farmer's market, we hesitated since they'd been there a while.
+How long do farm fresh eggs last?
 We know the eggs we snag from the grocery store come with an expiration date stamped on the side, but eggs from a farm?
 That's a horse chicken of a different color.
 So, we went straight to the source to crack the code on this mystery.

 It all depends on the bloom

-If you can't remember how long your eggs have been sitting in the fridge—farm fresh or store bought—the best way to test them out is via the water trick.
+If you can't remember how long your eggs have been sitting in the fridge—farm fresh or store-bought—the best way to test them out is by using the water trick:

-- Grab your eggs and a bowl of water that's deep enough to submerge the egg entirely, plus a few extra inches.
+- Fill a bowl or glass with water that's deep enough to submerge the egg entirely, plus a few extra inches.

-- Gently slide the egg into the bowl and wait to see if it sinks or floats.
+- Gently slide the egg into the bowl or glass and wait to see if it sinks or floats.

-Those permeable shells we were talking about earlier will deteriorate and break down over time—bloom or no bloom—allowing air to get in but also enabling moisture inside the egg to escape.
-The more air and the less liquid inside, the more likely the egg is to float and the older it is.
-What an eggcellent trick!
+Their permeable shells will deteriorate and break down over time—bloom or no bloom—allowing air to get in, but also enabling moisture inside the egg to escape.
+The older the egg, the more air and the less liquid it will have inside, and consequently, the more likely the egg is to float.
+Talk about an eggcellent hack.